Updated on 08/07/21

 Much of society is working hard to reduce the stigma associated with mental health problems, which has opened the door for people to seek help and use professional mental health services.
 But these mental health worker jobs won’t be going anywhere either.
 Just as people will always need doctors and nurses, we will continue to need mental health specialists to help us get through tough times.

 The recent pandemic, recessions, environmental worries and even a boom in remote working could contribute to further demand for psychologists and mental health organisations.
+Depending on the area you’re interested in making a difference in, we have courses on a range of mental health topics, from depression, anxiety and CBT to helping students with complex trauma.

 #11: Data brokers